Overview

 Video

-- Pros: Adding video can bring your content to life, offering a more engaging experience than static images or text alone.
+- Pros: Adding video can bring your content to life, offering a more engaging and personalized experience than static images or text alone.
 It’s great for product demos, customer testimonials, or behind-the-scenes footage.

 - Cons: Most email clients do not support embedded videos, so recipients may not see them.
 Large video files can also impact load times and deliverability.